rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/_index.md

 RKE templates help standardize these configurations.
 Regardless of whether clusters are created with the Rancher UI, the Rancher API, or an automated process, Rancher will guarantee that every cluster it provisions from an RKE template is uniform and consistent in the way it is produced.

-Admins can control which cluster options can be changed by end users.
+Admins control which cluster options can be changed by end users.
 RKE templates can also be shared with specific users, so that admins can create different RKE templates for different sets of users.

 To summarize, RKE templates allow DevOps and security teams to: